vuejs/rfcs/active-rfcs/0000-router-use-loader.md

   - `beforeRouteEnter()`: non typed and non-ergonomic API with `next()`, requires a data store (pinia, vuex, apollo, etc)
   - using a watcher on `route.params...`: component renders without the data (doesn't work with SSR)

 The goal of this proposal is to provide a simple yet configurable way of defining data loading in your application that is easy to understand and use.
 It should also be compatible with SSR and allow extensibility.
+It should be adoptable by frameworks like Nuxt.js to provide an augmented data fetching layer.

 There are features that are out of scope for this proposal but should be implementable in user land thanks to an _extendable API_:

 - Implement a full-fledged cached API like vue-query
 - Implement pagination
 - Automatically refetch data when **outside of navigations** (e.g. no `refetchInterval`, no refetch on focus, etc)

+Integrating data fetching within navigations is useful for multiple reasons:

+- Ensure data is present before mounting the component
+- Enables the UX pattern of letting the browser handle loading state
+- Makes scrolling work out of the box when navigating between pages
+- Ensure fetching happens only once
+- Extremely lightweight compared to more complex fetching solutions like vue-query/tastack-query, apollo/graphql, etc

 # Detailed design